Kirtland Temple: Shifting ownership

 Unlike the later built Nauvoo Temple, the Kirtland Temple was never destroyed or burned down.
-The same stones from the original construction are still in place today.
+The same stones from the original construction are still in place.
 Although the majority of church members left the Kirtland area for Missouri in 1838, the Kirtland Temple was never completely abandoned by the church.
-From its inception to the present day it has always been in the possession of members of the original and schismatic Latter Day Saint movements.
+From its inception to the present day, it has always been operated by a group that can trace their origins to the Latter Day Saint movement.
 It has been a place of worship and a symbol of the movement since it was dedicated in 1836.